openwhyd/openwhyd/docs/INSTALL.md

 - `WHYD_GENUINE_SIGNUP_SECRET` (mandatory. a secret key that is used to make sure that sign-ups are legit)
 - `WHYD_SESSION_SECRET` (mandatory. a secret key used to sign session cookies)
-- `WHYD_DEV_APNS_PASSPHRASE` (mandatory. the passphrase used to de-cypher APNS certificate and key, for iOS push notifications in DEV mode)
-- `WHYD_APNS_PASSPHRASE` (mandatory. the passphrase used to de-cypher APNS certificate and key, for iOS push notifications in PRODUCTION mode)
 - `WHYD_ADMIN_OBJECTID` (ObjectId of the user that can access to admin endpoints)
 - `WHYD_ADMIN_NAME` (Full-text name of the user that can access to admin endpoints)
 - `WHYD_ADMIN_EMAIL` (mandatory.
 Email address of the user that can access to admin endpoints)